Review of FirstMate Limited Ingredient Canned Dog Food

 And a fat-to-protein ratio of about 61%.

 Above-average protein.
-Below-average fat.
-And below-average carbs when compared to a typical wet dog food.
+Near-average fat.
+And near-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a canned dog food containing a notable amount of meat.

-FirstMate Limited Ingredient is a grain-free canned dog food using a generous amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+FirstMate Limited Ingredient is a grain-free canned dog food using a generous amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 FirstMate Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to FirstMate.
 If there are no recalls listed in this section, we have not yet reported any events.